RealZiangLiu/usc_csci420_sp20/hw2-starterCode/README.md

 to be accurate for each surface as well.
 2. Better eye focus point.
 Using the tangent as the focus gives really weird and unrealistic results.
 Thus, I'm using the position of the next point on the spline plus the some faction of the normal at that point as the focus.
 This way the eye follows the track closely.
+3. Created a custom track file, called "audi.sp", placed under the splines folder.
+This is basically the logo of Audi.

 Open-Ended Problems: (Please document approaches to any open-ended problems that you have tackled)
 1. The cross section described in the Additional Features is rendered with 10 points for each point on the spline, controlled by several